Slide instructions

 Examples of ableism in systems:

-• Lack of compliance with disability rights laws like the ADA.
+• Lack of Compliance with disability rights laws like the ADA.

 • Failing to incorporate accessibility into building designs.